DoHyeon6210/Project-Repo/README.md

-### This repository contains ipynotebooks of all aiffel projects.
+### This repository contains ipynotebooks of all projects I have done before.